 This built-in tool from Windows is known to block harmful network connections and does an excellent job of protecting your PC from network threats.
 However, in some instances, it may raise a false positive.
 If that is the case with you, you could consider temporarily disabling the Firewall.

 Here are the steps to disable the Windows firewall:

 - Head over to the Start menu and search for Windows Defender Firewall.

 - Then click on Turn Windows Defender Firewall On or Off from the left menu bar.

 - Select Turn off Windows Defender Firewall under both the Public and Private network sections.

-- Once that is done, see if you can visit the site on Chrome browser.
+- Once that is done, see if you can visit the site on the Chrome browser.

-There’s also a possibility that the site you are trying to access might have been added to the blacklist, or rather to the restricted list in Windows OS.
+We might also have added the site you are trying to access to the blocklist or the restricted list in Windows OS.
 You can verify the same and then remove it from the list.

 Here are the steps to remove the site from the Restricted List in Internet options:

 - Head over to the Control Panel via the Start menu.

 - Change its View by a state to a Large icon and go to Internet Options.